-USMLE Step2 STEP2 Exam Questions in PDF
+USMLE Step2 STEP2 Dumps in PDF

-Free USMLE STEP2 Dumps Questions (page: 8)
+Free USMLE STEP2 Real Questions (page: 8)

 A 58-year-old man is establishing care with you because his insurance changed.
 His old records have not yet arrived, but he is complaining of palpitations and lightheadedness, so you order the ECG shown in Figure